-The transition from "the times of the Jews" to include "the times of the Gentiles" was socially difficult for many members at that time, even though as Jesus had chosen His disciples, He sent them to teach first the Jews and then the Gentiles.
-To this day, Jews feel that the Torah (law) was for them and that Gentiles had a different standard (the Noahcide laws).
-The true doctrine of salvation for all was lost.
-Sometimes, the term used for the Jews or Children of Israel was "the people" and non-Jews (Israelites) were referred to as "the Gentiles."
+The original true doctrine of salvation for all - was lost.
+The term used for the Jews or Children of Israel was "the people" and non-Jews were referred to as "the Gentiles."
 "Then Paul and Barnabas waxed bold, and said, It was necessary that the word of God should first have been spoken to you: but seeing ye put it from you, and judge yourselves unworthy of everlasting life, lo, we turn to the Gentiles."
 (Acts 13:46) "Delivering thee from the people, and from the Gentiles, unto whom I send thee," (Acts 26:17) "That Christ should suffer, and that he should be the first that should rise from the dead, and should show light unto the people, and to the Gentiles."
-(Acts 26:23)

-How is "first" and "last" used by the Lord?

-"Taking the dispensation of the meridian of time as a starting point, the gospel was preached first to the Jews and thereafter to the Gentiles.
+(Acts 26:23) "Taking the dispensation of the meridian of time as a starting point, the gospel was preached first to the Jews and thereafter to the Gentiles.
 Then dropping down to the dispensation of the fulness of times we find the gospel message going first to the Gentiles, with a promise that it will hereafter go to the Jews.
 Thus, the first shall be last and the last first."
-(Bruce R. McConkie, Mormon Doctrine, Pg.721) "And the time cometh that he shall manifest himself unto all nations, both unto the Jews and also unto the Gentiles; and after he has manifested himself unto the Jews and also unto the Gentiles, then he shall manifest himself unto the Gentiles and also unto the Jews, and the last shall be first, and the first shall be last."
+(Bruce R. Mc Conkie, Mormon Doctrine, P. 721) "And the time cometh that he shall manifest himself unto all nations, both unto the Jews and also unto the Gentiles; and after he has manifested himself unto the Jews and also unto the Gentiles, then he shall manifest himself unto the Gentiles and also unto the Jews, and the last shall be first, and the first shall be last."
 (1 Nephi 13:42)